How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 A tracking system that measures exactly how much time you’re freeing up

-The outcome: Within 7 days, you’ll have a clear map of your entire workload, a documented first batch ready to hand off, and a system that frees 10-20 hours every week — starting the moment you delegate Phase 1.
+The outcome is simple: within 7 days, you’ll have a clear map of your entire workload, a first batch of tasks documented and ready to hand off, and a system that frees 10–20 hours every week, starting as soon as you delegate Phase 1.

-The Delegation Map provides the theory: why delegation fails, how decision transfer works, and the three levels of authority.
-This guide provides the exact 7-day protocol to build your map and start delegating.
+The Delegation Map gives you the theory — why delegation fails, how decision transfer works, and the three levels of authority.
+This guide gives you the exact 7‑day protocol to build your map and start delegating.

 Best time: 4 weeks before your first hire